Arpan-206/hashpoll-cli/README.md

 Hashpoll is a hashnode widget that enables seamless polls on any post.
 It is a lightweight tool that generates code for you to put in hashnode's widget field to create polls that just blend in with the rest of your content.
 You can use it directly from the command line or through the Web interface, and manage your poll as needed.

+Hashpoll CLI is a handy tool to extend and supplement Hashpoll.
+It allows you to seamlessly create polls from the command line.
+The tool automatically gives you the code to place in the widgets section of Hashnode.

 ## Installation